hackforla/book-club/README.md

 ## How does this work?

 No idea - have any thoughts on that?
+Open an Issue to leave a comment, or start up a conversation in the Hack for LA Slack's #book-club channel!

+Here's one resource I found:

 * Any Book Book Club - https://bookriot.com/2015/03/04/book-book-club/!